 The group is currently involved in e-commerce and online retail platforms, cloud computing and AI, Fintech and online payments, entertainment and ticketing, online services and more.
 Its current CEO, Daniel Zhang, sees the company as an economy in its own right rather than just a company.

-In fact, if the company’s growth forecasts are anything to go by, by 2036 Alibaba’s gross merchandise volumes will rank it as the world’s 5th largest economy.
+In fact, if the company’s growth forecasts are anything to go by, by 2036, Alibaba’s gross merchandise volumes will rank it as the world’s 5th largest economy.

 We’ve seen a lot of red in US-listed Chinese stocks of late.
 They sold off amid fears that the White House was considering a new set of restrictions to make it difficult for US companies to invest in China.
 These included blocking government pension funds from investing in Chinese companies.
-There was also fear that the government might force exchanges to delist Chinese stocks that trade on US exchanges.
+There was also fear that the government might force exchanges to delist Chinese stocks on US exchanges.

 While these fears haven’t come to pass and indeed some have been put to bed.
-The mercurial nature of the US president and the uncertainty surrounding US-China trade relations certainly increase the risks of investing in this stock over your regular FAANG options.
+The mercurial nature of the US president and the uncertainty surrounding US-China trade relations certainly increases the risks of investing in this stock over your regular FAANG options.
 And that’s not just because of the trade war.

 But perhaps the greatest concern is the macro environment.
 Only the staunchest “business as usual” commentators are still not prepared to accept that we have entered a global slowdown.
-While China has done a great deal to develop its own internal markets so as to be less reliant on global trade, this doesn’t completely insulate it from the macro situation.
+While China has done a great deal to develop its own internal markets to be less reliant on global trade, this doesn’t completely insulate it from the macro situation.

 Since their peaks earlier this year, Chinese stocks are uniformly down.
-Tech rival Tencent is down almost 19%, China Mobile is down more than 25%, China Life Insurance Company is down over 13% and China Petroleum & Chemical Corporation is down a whopping 32%.
+Tech rival Tencent is down almost 19%; China Mobile is down more than 25%, China Life Insurance Company is down over 13% and China Petroleum & Chemical Corporation is down a whopping 32%.

 Alibaba has performed better than all of the above, since its 2019 peak of $195 back in May it is down some 11%.
 Currently trading at $173, the Alibaba’s stock price has set a total of three daily higher lows this year and appears to be edging to the upper bounds of its trading range.

 Of the Chinese stocks mentioned, Alibaba is the only one that’s not looking decidedly bearish, technically speaking.
-They are all forming lower-highs and lower lows and some are coming down to test multi-year lows.
+They are all forming lower-highs, and lower lows and some are coming down to test multi-year lows.
 Alibaba, on the other hand, has been range-bound throughout 2019 and appears to be consolidating.

-Up almost 30% for the year despite the US-China trade war, Alibaba has boasted performance that would be the pride of any American tech stock.
+Up almost 30% for the year despite the US-China trade war, Alibaba has boosted performance that would be the pride of any American tech stock.
 To put this into context, that’s 10% more than the S&P 500 has managed to return year to date and just under 10% more than Amazon itself has managed to return in the same time.

-Find more statistics at Statista
+Find more statistics at Statista.

 The company has also bested the EPS expectations of analysts for the last four quarters in a row.
-When Alibaba reported its quarterly results back in August, revenues were up 42% year over year and annual active customers had increased by a staggering 20 million.
-Add to this a 66% increase in the group’s cloud computing business and you can bet your life that if this were not a Chinese stock, people would be raving about it.
+When Alibaba reported its quarterly results back in August, revenues were up 42% year over year, and annual active customers had increased by a staggering 20 million.
+Add to this a 66% increase in the group’s cloud computing business, and you can bet your life that if this were not a Chinese stock, people would be raving about it.

 It’s clear that when Jack Ma, the company’s larger than life figurehead, stepped down as CEO in early September he didn’t leave the group in a power vacuum.
-He personally hand-picked Daniel Zhang as his successor and the company appears to be full steam ahead in this post-Ma era.
+He personally hand-picked Daniel Zhang as his successor, and the company appears to be full steam ahead in this post-Ma era.

 Disclaimer: This article is not investment advice or an investment recommendation and should not be considered as such.
 The information above is not an invitation to trade and it does not guarantee or predict future performance.
 The investor is solely responsible for the risk of their decisions.
 The analysis and commentary presented do not include any consideration of your personal investment objectives, financial circumstances or needs.

 Risk Warning: Our products are traded on margin and carry a high level of risk and it is possible to lose all your capital.
 These products may not be suitable for everyone and you should ensure that you understand the risks involved.
-Please read the full Risk Disclosure Statement.